-While serving as an undeniably flexible tool, Google Sheets has become the default ‘chaos manager’ for a number of organizational functions, including People Operations.
+While serving as an undeniably flexible tool, Google Sheets have become the default ‘chaos manager’ for a number of organizational functions, including People Operations.

-One Google Sheet we see over and over again at Sapling is the ‘Onboarding Tracker’ — a manual and time-consuming onboarding sheet used by People Operations in managing their core HRIS.
+One Google Sheet we see over and over again at Sapling is the ‘Onboarding Tracker’ — a manual and time-consuming onboarding sheet used by People Operations adjacent to the core functionalities of their HRIS.

 The Onboarding Google Sheet

 While not the height of onboarding program sophistication, the ‘Google Sheet’ can quickly be set up as a handy tool for companies starting to bring on new team members.

 Rows are employees and columns are checklists of items that need to be completed, such as paperwork being sent through Docusign, the Office Manager ordering Welcome baskets (when remembered), and scheduling meetings with company leadership.

 Oftentimes we find that onboarding program success is determined by a weekly meeting to review this Google Sheet.

 Though the ‘Onboarding Tracker’ can be an effective solution for smaller companies onboarding 1 – 2 hires per month, these typically reach breaking point at 5 hires per month as the onboarding activities you’re tracking take you to column “AN” of the Google Sheet.

 Here are the top three reasons we see these onboarding trackers fail: